General Information - West Virginia University

 - Vincent P. Cardi, Bowles, Rice, McDavid, Graff and Love Professor of Law

-- Tim Carr, Marshall S. Miller Energy Professor of Geology
+- Timothy Carr, Marshall S. Miller Energy Professor of Geology

 - Linda M. Carson, Ware Distinguished Professor, Emerita